books

 Lolita » 1955

 Well, well, well...look at that!
 A book cover that Vladimir Nabokov would've approved!
 Lolita is like Bret Easton Ellis' American Psycho to me - Tumblr famous aesthetic and popular and celebrated for all the wrong reasons.
 Except, American Psycho got a really brilliant film adaption.
 Lolita is a cleverly and beautifully written book about a heinous person (Humbert Humbert to be clear) and the most despicable crime.
-If you're interested in an in-depth analysis about everything regarding Lolita, I suggest you check out Final Girl Studios YouTube video Why Lolita is Impossible to Adapt into Film.
+If you're interested in an in-depth analysis about everything regarding Lolita, I suggest you check out Final Girl Digital's YouTube video Why Lolita is Impossible to Adapt into Film.

 Nine Stories